 Now, I’m not saying that competition is a bad thing.
-I am an avid Braves fan and I REALLY want them to win.
+I am an avid Braves fan, and I REALLY want them to win.
 Like every single game.
 I yell at the TV and get worked up over decisions I don't agree with and enjoy every single moment.
 Watching the Olympics brings countries together in a healthy competitive way.
 Competition can drive us and make us better.
-But there is a very fine line between healthy competition and competition that makes you into a crazy person!
+But there is a very fine line between healthy competition and competition that makes you into an irrational person .
 Or, even worse, a jealous person.

 Not being competitive doesn’t mean being stagnant in your practice.
 It’s okay to push your edge when your body gives permission and to learn new poses or strive for more flexibility, more balance, more strength, more peace of mind.
 But it’s the competition with others in your class or even with your own body that will work against you.